meagher-ryan-norc/mcbs-data-site/src/puf-data/satisfaction.md

 title: Satisfaction with and Access to Care
 description: Learn more about Medicare beneficiaries’ satisfaction with and access to care by year.
 order: 3
-keywords: Provider, Doctor, Medical care, Health care, Appointment, Access, Access to care, Availability, Financial security, Experiences with care, Cost, Sex, Gender, Age, Income, Race, Ethnicity, Education
+keywords: Provider, Doctor, Medical care, Health care, Appointment, Access, Access to care, Availability, Financial security, Experiences with care, Cost, Sex, Gender, Age, Income, Race, Ethnicity, Education, Costs
 iframe: https://mcbs-covid-trends.norc.org/?satisfaction
 ---